ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 The thread structure requires us to define the name of the thread function, its thread priority, any special attribute bits, its TrustZone_ID and its memory allocation.
 This is quite a lot of detail to go through but we will cover everything by the end of this application note.
 Once the thread structure has been defined, the thread can be created using the
-\b osThreadNew() API call.
+\ref osThreadNew() API call.
 Then the thread is created from within the application code, this is often the within the
 \c app_main() thread but a thread can be created at any point within any thread.
 \code
 thread1_id = osThreadNew(name_Of_C_Function, argument,&threadAttr_thread1);